ep00ch/CMS_SBC/README.md

 ## Prerequisites

+The makefile uses:
-The makefile uses sed and xxd to convert from the Apple II monitor format to hex or binary format.
+* sed, xxd - to convert from the Apple II monitor format to hex, binary, or hexdump format.

-The makefile uses [f9dasm](https://github.com/Arakula/f9dasm) to disassemble the binary, and incorprate the comments.
+* [f9dasm](https://github.com/Arakula/f9dasm) - to disassemble the binary, and incorprate the comments.

-In the future, I hope to be able to use lwasm from [LWTools](https://github.com/milliluk/LWTools) to compile the source files back to binaries.
+* lwasm from [LWTools](https://github.com/milliluk/LWTools) - to assemble the source files back to binaries.

+* diff - to compare the original binary hexdump to the compiled binary hexdump.

 ## Makefile Commands